-You're ready to begin assembling your XAMP-M1 circuit board.
+You're ready to begin assembling your XAMP-M3 circuit board.
 Assemble the board in the order listed in Table 1.
-The components for the standard kit (in bags marked 'Bag A' and 'Bag B') support the default configuration: UNBALANCED signal mode, and UNFILTERED (flat) frequency response.
-If you purchased the BALANCED signal mode upgrade, you will have an additional bag labeled 'Balanced Mode Upgrade', which contains the components required to configure the XAMP-M1 to support balanced input.
-If you purchased the FILTER upgrade, you will have an additional bag labeled 'Filter Upgrade', which contains the components required to configure the filter.
-Tables 2 and 3 below have the parts lists and specific instructions for these additional options.
+The components for the standard kit (in bags marked 'Bag A' and 'Bag B') support the default configuration: UNBALANCED signal mode.
+If you purchased the BALANCED signal mode upgrade, you will have an additional bag labeled 'Balanced Mode Upgrade', which contains the components required to configure the XAMP-M3 to support balanced input.
+Table 2 has the parts lists and specific instructions for the Balanced mode option.
 Use the install check boxes on the right side to track your progress.
 The 'Install Notes' column will alert you to any special instructions (listed below) for each of the components.
 We recommend reading and understanding all the design notes before you start your assembly.
+The PCB has large, heavy metal planes, which makes de-soldering components extremely difficult.
+Soldering a component in the wrong location may be a difficult mistake to recover from.